Maintenance, upgrading and extension of the Decision Support System for the management of the Athens water resource system

 Full text:

-A. Efstratiadis, and G.-K. Sakki, Investigation of the water supply system's management for period January-September 2023, Modernization of the management of the water supply system of Athens - Update, Contractor: Department of Water Resources and Environmental Engineering – National Technical University of Athens, 49 pages, January 2023.
+1. A. Efstratiadis, and G.-K. Sakki, Water balance analyses and accounting report for hydrological year 2022-23, Modernization of the management of the water supply system of Athens - Update, 30 pages, Department of Water Resources and Environmental Engineering – National Technical University of Athens, January 2024.

 Related project: Modernization of the management of the water supply system of Athens - Update

-A. Efstratiadis, N. Mamassis, G.-K. Sakki, I. Tsoukalas, P. Kossieris, P. Dimas, and N. Pelekanos, [No English title available], Modernization of the management of the water supply system of Athens - Update, 141 pages, Department of Water Resources and Environmental Engineering – National Technical University of Athens, June 2022.
+1. A. Efstratiadis, and G.-K. Sakki, Specific management study for Marathon reservoir, Modernization of the management of the water supply system of Athens - Update, Contractor: Department of Water Resources and Environmental Engineering – National Technical University of Athens, 80 pages, June 2023.

 Related project: Modernization of the management of the water supply system of Athens - Update

-A. Efstratiadis, I. Tsoukalas, and G.-K. Sakki, Investigation of the water supply system's management for period March-September 2022, Modernization of the management of the water supply system of Athens - Update, Contractor: Department of Water Resources and Environmental Engineering – National Technical University of Athens, 49 pages, April 2022.
+1. A. Efstratiadis, and G.-K. Sakki, Investigation of the water supply system's management for period March-September 2023, Modernization of the management of the water supply system of Athens - Update, Contractor: Department of Water Resources and Environmental Engineering – National Technical University of Athens, 64 pages, March 2023.

 Related project: Modernization of the management of the water supply system of Athens - Update